Thalattoarchon: Description

-The describing team estimates the size of Thalattoarchon at over 8.6 m long, making it one of the largest known ichthyosaurs.
+The describing team estimated the size of Thalattoarchon at over 8.6 m long, making it a particularly large ichthyosaur.
 Its size and morphology are similar to some species of the contemporary genus Cymbospondylus.
 However, due to some missing parts of the holotype specimen, the authors mentioned that the estimate could be revised when more is known about the animal.
 In 2021, Paul Martin Sander and colleagues proposed that the animal would reach a body mass of 4.3 MT.
+In a 2023 book, Darren Naish slightly increased the estimated length of the animal, bringing it to 9 m.
 Like all other ichthyosaurs, Thalattoarchon has four flippers, but unlike the more derived (advanced-diverging) representatives dating from the Jurassic and Cretaceous, it has a long, poorly developed caudal fin, unlike the two caudal lobes present in later ichthyosaurs.
 The animal's head is remarkably large in proportion to its body, a trait rarely observed in representatives of the group.
 The size of the skull is estimated at 1.2 m long.
 The skull of Thalattoarchon is proportionally shorter but more robust than those of other ichthyosaurs.